16 US ships that aided in Operation Tomodachi still contaminated with radiation

 The largest U.S. ship to take part in the relief operation was the USS Ronald Reagan aircraft carrier, which normally carries a crew of more than 5,000 sailors.
 In 2014, three years after the disaster, the Reagan’s ventilation system was contaminated with 0.01 millirems of radiation per hour, according to the Navy.
 Nuclear Regulatory Commission guidelines advise no more than 2 millirems of radiation in one hour in any unrestricted area, and 100 millirems total in a calendar year from external and internal sources in unrestricted and controlled areas, so full-time exposure on the Reagan would be below that.

-In the days after the tsunami hit the Fukushima complex, the plant suffered multiple explosions and reactors began to melt down.
+Plume of radiation In the days after the tsunami hit the Fukushima complex, the plant suffered multiple explosions and reactors began to melt down.

 Officials from the NRC told Congress that extremely high levels of radiation were being emitted from the impaired plant.
 Japanese nuclear experts said winds forced a radioactive plume out to sea, and efforts to keep fuel rods cool using sea water caused tons of radiated water to be dumped into the ocean.